greencardamom/Arcstat/README.md

 =========
 Once a month, for a given wiki, arcstat.awk downloads a list of all article titles currently in existence.
 It goes through this list downloading the page and counting the number of links.
 The stats are saved to a cache file so future runs of arcstat "remember" the stats in case the page has not changed since the last run, it is more efficient.
 When complete, the total results are summed and saved to ~/db/master.db which is 1 line per 1 run (month) of arcstat.
 Once a day or so, makehtml.awk takes as input master.db and formats the HTML page and uploads the results to Toolforge via push.csh

+The program is designed to fail well.
+If the process is killed or the computer reboots, it will pick up where it left off.
+Because it can take weeks to complete longer wikis, this is essential versus starting from the beginning.

 Notes
 =========

 * There is also an awk program in the ~/db directory called deletename.awk
 * Most of the programs contain hard-coded path(s), defined at the top of the program, typically a path to the Home directory.
 Check each and make the changes.
 * The program run.awk can start, stop and view running processes on the VMs.
 Normally processes are started via cron. 'run -s' shows running processes and progress.
 * The file runpage.txt is a list of running processes.
-If arcstat is killed via "kill pid" this file is used by run.awk to restart.
+If arcstat stops this file is used by run.awk to restart.
 If restarted, arcstat will pick up where it left off during its long run through every page on-wiki.

 Credits
 ==================